rebelsky/sams-assorted-musings-reflections/summer-suggestions-2020-05-12.md

 ---

+**_Postscript_**: Follow-up messages from May 13**

+1. There are new remote positions being posted daily on Handshake.
+Students can even sort postings using the the term “remote.”
+Applications for CLS funding for remote, summer internships are open and are being accepted on a rolling basis until funds are depleted.
+Grinnell College students, faculty & staff can find out more on the CLS Grinnell Share site.
+The CLS advisers continue to help students navigate a wide variety of summer options!

+2. The US Census still seems to be hiring.
+(Note: While contributing to the accuracy of the census, particularly in commuities that are traditionally underrepresented on the census, is a wonderful act of citizenship, it does appear to be a risky occupation.)

+---

 **_Postscript_**: It appears that my Markdown processor (pandoc) does no like nested bulleted lists with spaces in the outer lists, but not the inner lists.
 I had to rewrite my post a bit to get it to work.